SVRF/svrf-javascript-client/docs/MediaApi.md

   'category': "category_example", // String | Search only for Media with a particular category.
   'size': 10, // Number | The number of results per page.
   'minimumWidth': 56, // Number | The minimum width for video and photo Media, in pixels.
-  'pageNum': 56 // Number | Pagination control to fetch the next page of results, if applicable.
+  'pageNum': 56, // Number | Pagination control to fetch the next page of results, if applicable.
+  'isFaceFilter': true, // Boolean | Search only for Face Filters.
+  'hasBlendShapes': true, // Boolean | Search only for Media that has blend shapes.
+  'requiresBlendShapes': true // Boolean | Search only for Media that requires blend shapes.
 };
 apiInstance.getTrending(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);